Recently having spent time in Soroti, Uganda, where we’ve installed our first infant body warmers

 One morning a full-term yet low-birth-weight baby girl, weighing only 1.9 kgs (or around 4 lbs), was born with malaria.
 Swaddled in cloth and placed snuggly next to her mother, one would think the baby was sufficiently warm.
 However, the staff at TSMP was shocked to find her to be hypothermic at 35 degrees Celsius (or 95 degrees Fahrenheit, and several degrees below what is considered a normal body temperature).
 Malaria, coupled with low-birth-weight, immediately made the baby susceptible to hypothermia, thereby inhibiting her growth at the onset of her development.
-Furthermore, hypothermia can eventually lead to many other health conditions, including low IQ, lack of proper organ development, and other long-term disabilities.
+Furthermore, infant hypothermia can eventually lead to many other health conditions, including low IQ, lack of proper organ development, and other long-term disabilities.
 The staff found that the baby was not able to breastfeed properly either, something they correlated with her lack of warmth.
 Despite facing a broad range of developmental challenges, among which includes an incredibly high unemployment rate and rampant malaria, the passionate and dedicated team at TSMP has continued to provide unique solutions and quality care to its growing community.
-I found their deep commitment inspiring and hope that through increased awareness and innovative methods like the Embrace warmer, hypothermia will no longer be left unrecognized and untreated around the world.
+I found their deep commitment inspiring and hope that through increased awareness and innovative methods like the Embrace infant body warmer, infant hypothermia will no longer be left unrecognized and untreated around the world.

 India Program Director, Embrace